TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ### go2rtc

+[go2rtc](https://github.com/AlexxIT/go2rtc) is a camera streaming application which supports a lot of streaming formats like RTSP, RTMP, WebRTC and [more](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#module-streams).

-Adding [go2rtc](https://github.com/AlexxIT/go2rtc) is optional, but if you wish to live stream the camera feed in Home Assistant, go2rtc will need to be configured.
+Adding go2rtc is optional, but if you wish to live stream the camera feed in Home Assistant, go2rtc will need to be configured.

-The snippet below shows how go2rtc is configured using RTSP, however [other streaming formats](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#module-streams) are supported.
+This snippet below shows how go2rtc is configured using RTSP.

 ```
 go2rtc: